kfkhalili/x-ray-trust/docs/OAUTH_SETUP.md

 # OAuth Setup Guide (Google & GitHub)

-This guide explains how to set up Google and GitHub OAuth login for X-Ray Trust.
+This guide explains how to set up Google and GitHub OAuth login for X Trust Radar.

 ## Overview